How to Sign a Passport?

 Answer:

-Question: I am renewing my child passport, she is 10 years old.
-Do I need to bring my husband with me or should I notarized his signature?
-And do I need an appointment?
+Question: I am renewing my child’s passport, she is ten years old.
+Do I need to bring my husband with me or should I notarize his signature?
+Do I need an appointment?

 Answer: